MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directlinespeech.md

 [!INCLUDE[applies-to-v4](includes/applies-to.md)]

 This article describes how to connect a bot to the **Direct Line Speech channel**.
-Use this channel to allow client applications to interact with a bot via voice.
+Use this channel to allow users to interact with a bot via voice.

 Once you have built your bot, onboarding it with Direct Line Speech will enable low latency, high reliability connection with client applications using the [Speech SDK](https://aka.ms/speech-service-docs).
 These connections are optimized for voice in, voice out conversational experiences.
 For more information on Direct Line Speech and how to build client applications, visit the [custom voice-first virtual assistant](https://aka.ms/cognitive-services-voice-assistants) page.